-We are a newly formed Delaware limited partnership formed in April 2013 by OCI Holdings to own an interest in OCI Wyoming.
-Prior to this offering, the 1% limited partner interest in OCI Wyoming that was held by Wyoming Co. was restructured and a \$14.5 million preferred return to which Wyoming Co. was entitled was eliminated.
-As a result of such restructuring, OCI Holdings directly owns a 50.5% general partner interest and a 0.5% limited partnership interest in OCI Wyoming.
+We are a Delaware limited partnership recently formed in April 2013 by OCI Holdings to own an interest in OCI Wyoming.
+Prior to this offering the following restructuring transactions were completed:

+- OCI Holdings contributed its 50.49% general partner interest in OCI Wyoming to us. - Wyoming Co., which was owned by OCI Chemical and NRP, restructured its 1% limited partner interest in OCI Wyoming by recapitalizing such limited partner interest into a 19.65% limited partner interest to eliminate, among other things, a \$14.5 million annual preferred return to which Wyoming Co. was entitled.
+As a result of this recapitalization, our general partner interest was reduced to a 40.98% general partner interest and NRP's 48.51% general partner interest was reduced to a 39.37% general partner interest.

+Wyoming Co. redeemed all of its preferred stock and common stock held by NRP in exchange for a 9.63% recapitalized limited partner interest in OCI Wyoming.

+As a result of these transactions, (1) we own a 40.98% general partner interest in OCI Wyoming, (2) Wyoming Co., which is now wholly owned by OCI Chemical, owns a 10.02% limited partner interest in OCI Wyoming and (3) NRP owns a 39.37% general partner interest and 9.63% limited partner interest in OCI Wyoming.
 See "Summary Historical and Pro Forma Financial and Operating Data."

 Also prior to this offering, we and OCI Wyoming entered into the following credit facilities:

-- In July 2013, OCI Wyoming entered into the OCI Wyoming Credit Facility and borrowed \$135.2 million thereunder to refinance existing debt, fund a special distribution to its partners and pay debt issuance costs, as described in "Management's Discussion and Analysis of Financial Condition and Results of Operations-Debt-OCI Wyoming Credit Facility." - In July 2013, OCI Resources entered into the Revolving Credit Facility, as described in "Management's Discussion and Analysis of Financial Condition and Results of Operations-Debt-Revolving Credit Facility."
+- On July 18, 2013, OCI Wyoming entered into the OCI Wyoming Credit Facility and borrowed \$135.0 million thereunder to refinance existing debt, fund a special distribution to its partners and pay debt issuance costs, as described in "Management's Discussion and Analysis of Financial Condition and Results of Operations-Debt-OCI Wyoming Credit Facility." - On July 18, 2013, OCI Resources entered into the Revolving Credit Facility, as described in "Management's Discussion and Analysis of Financial Condition and Results of Operations-Debt-Revolving Credit Facility."